“Only art and science give us a hope for a higher life.” —Ludwig van Beethoven

-It is in the store of value characteristic that fiat money is deficient, because the political state by enforcing a monopoly on issuance of money can, and usually does create money to finance more spending than can be done solely through taxation.
-This is why state inflationary devaluation of its money is likely to be most rapid during time of war.
+It is in the store of value characteristic that fiat money is deficient.
+The political state, by enforcing a monopoly on the issuance of money, can (and usually does) create money to finance levels of spending that would not be possible through taxation alone.
+This is why state inflationary devaluation of its money is likely to be most rapid during times of war.

-The political state need not be the sole issuer of money, and at times in history has not even been the principal issuer of money in a number of countries, especially in the case of a weak political state.
-In China from the 7th century and in Europe from the 14th century, private banks issued paper money in the form of bank notes as a receipt for precious metals or valuable goods and commodities on deposit with the bank.
-The bank notes circulated as money because they could be exchanged for goods and services in reliance on the promise of the bank to redeem the notes in gold, silver or other things of value.
+The political state, however, need not be the sole issuer of money, and at times in history has not even been the principal issuer of money in a number of countries, especially in the case of a weak political state.
+In China from the 7th century and in Europe from the 14th century, private banks issued their own paper money.
+Their bank notes circulated as money because they could be exchanged for goods and services in reliance on the promise of the bank to redeem the notes in gold, silver, or other things of value.

 Private issue banknotes were in use as money in the U.S. before 1862.
-In England from the 1780s to 1821, due to a shortage of coinage from the Royal Mint, factory owners and other manufacturers minted their own coins to pay workers, and these coins circulated as money.
-22 In some border areas between countries, e.g., the U.S. and Canada, the money of each country is in circulation and accepted in the other country as payment of goods and services.
-In many countries the U.S. dollar is in circulation among citizens as a more reliable form of money than that of their own country.
+In England, from the 1780s to 1821, a shortage of coins from the Royal Mint led factory owners and other manufacturers to mint their own coins to pay workers, and these coins circulated as money throughout society.
+33 In many countries the U.S. dollar is in circulation among citizens as a more reliable form of money than that of their own country’s currency.

 People, especially residents of very large countries such as the United States, are so used to their own country’s state issued paper money that most think that such money is “the” money and there is no other.
 That is not true.
 Residents of a number of small countries are used to the idea that they can store their wealth in foreign currencies and precious metals.
-Today, through the mechanism of the stock market Americans and residents of other countries can store wealth in a variety of monies and money substitutes including any of the leading currencies of the world and in valuable commodities such as precious metals and petroleum.
+Today, through the mechanism of the stock market, people can store wealth in a variety of monies and money substitutes, including any of the leading currencies of the world and in valuable commodities such as precious metals and petroleum.